BharathSrinath/Web-Development/4.databases/1.mongodb/mongodb-notes.md

 # Database
     # They can store large amounts of data efficiently and store it compactly.
     # They provide tools for easy insertion, querying and updating the data.
-    # They geenrally offer security features and control overall access to data.
+    # They generally offer security features and control over data.
     # They scale well (generally).

 # Broad categories: SQL vs NoSQL